-Ms. Levin-Fragasso has worked in the legal profession for almost a decade.
+Ms. Levin-Fragasso has worked in the legal profession for over a decade.
 Prior to pursuing her J.D., Ms. Levin-Fragasso worked as a litigation paralegal at a large commercial law firm and as a securities paralegal at an international bank.
-Throughout the course of her law school career, Ms. Levin-Fragasso partook in an intensive clinical training program where she tried both a bench and jury trial, arguing several motions involving issues of constitutional law on behalf of her clients.
-She also assisted victims of domestic violence in multiple proceedings.
-After her graduation from law school, Ms. Levin-Fragasso served as second chair on two trials and worked as an eviction prevention post-graduate fellow in New York City.
-During 2012, she taught in the South and West Bronx as a 2012 NYC Teaching Fellow.
+Throughout the course of her law school career, Ms. Levin-Fragasso focused her clinical training, internships, and scholarly research and writing on advocating for the rights of the vulnerable, including victims of domestic violence.

-Ms. Levin-Fragasso began college at sixteen years of age through Bard High School Early College and completed her undergraduate work at Bard College in 2005, earning her B.A.
+Ms. Levin-Fragasso began college at sixteen years of age through Bard High School Early College.
+She completed her undergraduate work at Bard College in 2005, earning her B.A. at twenty years of age.
 She received her J.D. from the Catholic University of America, Columbus School of Law in 2011, where she served as an Associate Editor on the Journal of Contemporary Health Law and Policy and was a two-time Students for Public Interest Law (“SPIL”) stipend recipient.

 Ms. Levin-Fragasso is admitted to practice in New York and New Jersey, as well as the U.S. District Court for the District of New Jersey, the U.S. District Court for the Southern District of New York, and the U.S. District Court for the Eastern District of New York.